 9. Focus on Job Placement and Careers

-Over the recent years, there have been a growing chorus over the value of education to the job market, especially with higher education institutions.
+Over the recent years, there has been a growing chorus over the value of education to the job market, especially with higher education institutions.
 In 2017, universities are now renewing their efforts to demonstrate value to their students, in both employment and earning benefits.
 A growing number of these institutions are investing in community projects and research institutions, to spur new business development and commercialise the student discoveries.

 However, what about while one is studying at university?
 How do you support yourself, while still being focused on your academic goals?
 One of our main cultural goals at A Team Tuition is to be the quintessential “University Job”.
 The majority of our staff are current university students, and tutor subjects that are within their personal academic undertaking (for example, tutoring Biology while studying a Bachelor of Biomedical Science).
 Our company aims to be one of the key bridging employers between high school, university, and the global employment outreach.